-I found the douche had done me good ; I cursed the Muse that made me write
+I found the douche had done me good; I cursed the Muse that made me write Against the men in pow'r who stood.

-Against the men in pow'r who stood.
-Still, from relapse I fear'd rebuffs,-
+Still, from relapse I fear'd rebuffs,- On with the treatment I must go:

-- On with the treatment I must go: I felt inclined to write them puffs - After a cup of red Bordeaux !
-After two cups of Chablis white, - At all my past misdeeds afraid,
+I felt inclined to write them puffs After a cup of red Bordeaux !

+After two cups of Chablis white, At all my past misdeeds afraid,

-I see my chamber crowded quite With folks whom pow'r has happy made.
-The sentence of my judges kind
+I see my chamber crowded quite

+With folks whom pow'r has happy made.
+The sentence of my judges kind Causes repentant tears to flow;

-- Causes repentant tears to flow ; - E'en tow'rds Marchangy I'm inclined, After two cups of red Bordeaux!
+E'en tow'rds Marchangy I'm inclined, After two cups of red Bordeaux !

-After three cups of Chablis white, I see no class that need to groan;
+After three cups of Chablis white, I see no class that need to groan; Spirits of tolerance on foot About the town in cassocks go;